wright-group/WrightTools/docs/write_from_function.rst

         data.create_channel(name="signal", values=arr[1])

 :class:`numpy.DataSource` is a class which provides transparent decompression and remote file retrieval.
-:class:`numpy.genfromtxt` will handle this itself, however it will leave the downloaded files in the working directory, and opening explicitly allows you to use the file more directly as well.
+:func:`numpy.genfromtxt` will handle this itself, however it will leave the downloaded files in the working directory, and opening explicitly allows you to use the file more directly as well.
 Using ``np.DataSource(None)`` causes it to use temporary files which are removed automatically.
 Opening in ``"rt"`` mode ensures that you are reading as text.